-Your driveway will look like a natural fit when it to complement the existing colours of your house, so choosing a plain concrete works, but if you're looking to lay concrete that stands out choosing a coloured concrete or stencil can do the trick.
+Your driveway will look like a natural fit when it complements the existing colours of your house, so choosing plain concrete works, but if you're looking to lay concrete that stands out choosing a coloured concrete or stencil can do the trick.

 Colours affect your surface’s ability to handle the heat.
 This could determine whether you can walk barefoot on it.
-So choosing a lighter concrete around the pool for example, would be a good choice.
+So choosing lighter concrete around the pool, for example, would be a good choice.
 Exposed aggregate concrete is very durable and great for around pool decks.